arkency/posts/posts/2021-04-22-explaining-rack-desugaring-rack-builder-dsl.md

 run Rails.application
 ```

-Behind the scenes, this file [is eventually fed to](https://github.com/rack/rack/blob/2c95c7d1eb2f743f64c134bde06c92be24a70717/lib/rack/server.rb#L344-L350) Rack::Builder`.
+Behind the scenes, this file [is eventually passed to](https://github.com/rack/rack/blob/2c95c7d1eb2f743f64c134bde06c92be24a70717/lib/rack/server.rb#L344-L350) `Rack::Builder`.
 It is a convenient DSL to compose Rack application out of other Rack applications.
-In yesterday's blogpost we've seen it being used directly:
+In [yesterday's blogpost](https://blog.arkency.com/common-authentication-for-mounted-rack-apps-in-rails/) we've seen it being used directly:

 ```ruby
 Rack::Builder.new do